ENCCS/julia-for-hpc/content/index.rst

 See also
 --------

-Excellent resources for learning Julia can be found at https://julialang.org/learning/.
+Many resources for learning Julia can be found at https://julialang.org/learning/.
 The list includes `Julia Academy <https://juliaacademy.com/>`__ courses, the `Julia manual <https://docs.julialang.org/en/v1/manual/getting-started/>`__, the `Julia Youtube channel <https://www.youtube.com/user/JuliaLanguage/playlists>`__, and an assortment of tutorials and books.

+A recent talk given by Kristoffer Carlsson, developer at Julia Computing in Sweden, gives an `excellent overview on using Julia for HPC <https://www.youtube.com/watch?v=bXHe7Kj3Xxg>`__.

 Credits
 -------